Karachi biscuits – Meet Hyderabad’s most popular cookies. These signature fruit biscuits are from the world-famous Hyderabadi Karachi Bakery.

 I usually use nutmeg powder in my kheer recipes in place of cardamom.
 It tastes great.
 Needless to say, what dry fruit powder does.

 Baking Powder & Salt

 Those who don’t know what baking does, then let me tell you.
 It increases the volume & lightens the texture of the baked item.
 The apparent purpose of baking powder is to inflate cookies & cakes.
-Salt is for taste purpose, yet be cautious with the measurement of the same.
+Salt is for taste purposes, yet be cautious with the measurement of the same.

 Ahh!
 One of my favourite ingredients.
 I love tutti frutti just like a small child does.
-However, it’s not my age to fall in love with this colourful item but then who doesn’t love it.
+However, it’s not my age to fall in love with this colourful item but then who doesn’t love it?

 The Karachi biscuits’ yellow texture with red, yellow, orange & green tutti frutti is next.
 I believe tutti frutti is the star ingredient of our cookies here.